HardNet++: Nonlinear Constraint Enforcement in Neural Networks: Constrained Learning Methodology

+The damped projection method can be further characterized through its connection to the Levenberg-Marquardt damped least-squares algorithm \cite{levenberg1944method}.
+Both methods use damped updates based on iterative local linearizations, but they differ fundamentally in how they treat constraints that are already satisfied.
+In our setting, Levenberg-Marquardt could be applied to minimize the squared constraint residual $\|r(y)\|_2^2=\sum_i r_i(y)^2$.

-While this minimization problem in Equation~\eqref{eq:LS_obj} does not necessarily admit a closed-form solution, a local linearization does.
+While directly minimizing this residual does not necessarily admit a closed-form solution, minimizing a local linearization does. \revised{In particular, consider the linearized objective with a damping term penalizing large steps:

-Here, $r(y_k)$ is replaced with $r_k$ for notational convenience.
-Importantly, the Jacobian $J_{r,k}$ here is the Jacobian of the \textit{constraint residual}, rather than the constraint itself, since the optimization problem in Equation~\eqref{eq:LS_obj} seeks to minimize the residual instead of the constraint value.
-Taking the derivative of the objective in Equation~\eqref{eq:linearized_obj} and setting it to 0 gives
+where $r_k:=r(y_k)$} for notational convenience.
+Importantly, the Jacobian $J_{r,k}$ here is the Jacobian of the \textit{constraint residual}, rather than the constraint itself.
+Taking the derivative of the objective in \eqref{eq:linearized_obj} and setting it to 0 gives \revised{the unique solution} \revised{

-This system admits a unique solution when $J_{r,k}$ has full column rank, which is only possible when the number of constraints is greater than or equal to the number of variables.
-In the case where the number of constraints is fewer than the number of variables (and $J_{r,k}$ has full row rank), the system has infinite solutions and requires additional specifications to identify a unique solution.
-The Levenberg-Marquardt correction gives

-Equation~\eqref{eq:LM} is equivalent to the solution to the linearized objective optimization problem in Equation~\eqref{eq:linearized_obj} with a penalty on $||\delta||^2_2$.
-That is, it is the solution to the problem,

-Clearly, the solution in Equation~\eqref{eq:LM} minimizes the local linearization with a penalty to restrict steps too far from where the local linearization is valid.